The Case for Learned In-Memory Joins: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we experimentally study the performance of the proposed learned joins for indexed nested loop joins ({\inlj}), sort-based join ({\sj}) and hash-based joins ({\hj}).
+In this section, we experimentally study the performance of the learned and non-learned variations of indexed nested loop joins ({\inlj}), sort-based joins ({\sj}) and hash-based joins ({\hj}).
 Section~\ref{sec:experimental_setup} describes the competitors, datasets, hardware and metrics used.
 Section~\ref{sec:evaluation_results_all} analyzes the performance under different dataset types, sizes and characteristics.
 It also analyzes the joins under different threading settings and via performance counters (e.g., cache misses).
 Sections~\ref{sec:evaluation_results_inlj_only} and ~\ref{sec:evaluation_results_sj_only} analyze the performance while tuning specific parameters for the learned {\inlj} and {\sj} algorithms, respectively.